MAX-ALTITUDE

 The capital of India, Delhi blends an historic past and a vibrant present.
 The Imperial city planned for the British by Lutyens is set in parks and shaded avenues.
 Legend has it that Delhi, then called Indraprastha, was originally founded around 1200 B.C. by the Pandavas, the august heroes of the epic Mahabharata.
 Present day Delhi is built around the ruins of seven ancient cities.
 Amongst which Shahjahanabad or the Mughal Delhi still remains the charm of the famous Mughal era.

 After breakfast this morning we go on a tour of Old Delhi visiting its imposing Jama Mosque.
-This great mosque of Old Delhi is the largest in India, with a courtyard capable of holding 25,000 devotees.
-It was begun in 1644 and ended up being the final architectural extravagance of Shah Jahan.
+This vast mosque of Old Delhi is India’s largest, with a courtyard capable of holding an incredible 25,000 devotees.
+It was begun in 1644 and proved to be the final architectural extravagance of Shah Jahan.
 The highly decorative mosque has three great gates, four towers and two 40 m-high minarets constructed of strips of red sandstone and white marble.
-Travellers can hire robes at the northern gate.
+Visitors can hire robes at the north gate.
 This may be the only time you get to dress like a local without feeling like an outsider so make the most of it.
-Then we take a rickshaw ride into Chandni Chowk .
-This densely populated market has been around for more than three centuries and was once visited by merchants from Turkey, China and even Holland.
-You may buy curios and souvenirs from here.
-Dariba Kalan is known for its pearl, gold and silver jewellery and attar (natural perfumes).
-Gulab Singh Johri Mal, established in 1819, are well-known manufacturers and exporters of attar.
+Next, a rickshaw ride into Chandni Chowk – one of the oldest, continuously populated market places in the world, dating back to the Mughal times and having existed even in the time of Turkish, Chinese, and even the Holland traders and merchants.
+You may buy some curios and souvenirs from here.
+Dariba Kalan is famous for its pearl, gold and silver jewellery and attar (natural perfumes).
+Gulab Singh Johri Mal, established in 1819, are reputed manufacturers and exporters of attar.
 A visit to Khari Baoli is a must for the spice-lover — don’t forget spices are what connected India to the West.
 Kinari Bazaar is the best place to look for zari and zardozi trimmings and tinsel.
-The cloth bazaar of Katra Neel offers all kinds of fabrics such as silks, satin, crepe, cotton and muslin.
+The Katra Neel cloth bazaar has all kinds of fabrics like silks, satins, creep, cottons, and muslims amongst others.

-In the evening we visit the ultimate entertainment and leisure destination, Kingdom of Dreams.
-Here, the carnival that is India is distilled into one iconic destination.
-This fabulous Kingdom brings to life a blend of India’s art, culture, heritage, craft, cuisine and performing art all with the technological wizardry of today.
+This evening we visit one of the greatest entertainment and leisure destinations, namely, Kingdom of Dreams.
+The carnival that India is all distilled into a single iconic destination.
+This fantastic Kingdom brings together a blend of India’s art, culture, heritage, craft, cuisine, and performing art together with the wizardry of technologies of today.

 Drive to Agra

-In the evening you have an option to view a Dance drama set in the 16th century, the dance-drama portrays the lavish lifestyle of the Mughal era.
-The highlight of the show is a replica of the Taj Mahal in Makrana marble weighing 8,500 kg with inlay work which presents various moods and shades, very similar to the original Taj Mahal.
-Embellished costumes and the extravagant stage settings make for an interesting portrayal of the 16th century and allows one to see Mughal grandeur coming alive.
+This evening you have an option to view a Dance drama set in the 16th century.
+The dance-drama depicts the lavish lifestyle of the Mughal era.
+The climax of the show is a replica of the Taj Mahal in Makrana marble weighing 8,500 kg with inlay work which presents various moods and shades, very similar to the original Taj Mahal.
+Ornate costumes and the lavish stage settings make for an interesting portrayal of the 16th century and allows one to see Mughal grandeur coming alive.

 Explore Agra